Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

-The influence of $M$ on the front saturation and breakthrough time can also be observed in Fig.\ref{fig:Sensitivity_M}.
-On the flux function profile, the point where the dashed line (original fractional flow) intersects with the solid line (constructed fractional flow) signifies the front saturation, with values of 0.30, 0.71, and 0.95 for the three cases, respectively.
-Additionally, Fig.\ref{fig:Sensitivity_M}b calculates oil recovery factors by integrating the oil rate ($1-u$) over time at the producer's location ($x=1$).
-Its slope represents oil production rate.
-Oil is produced at a constant rate across all cases until the water breakthrough occurs at different times: 0.463 for the low-mobility-ratio case, 0.828 for the base case, and 0.976 for the high-mobility-ratio case.
-Upon breakthrough, the water cut at the producer jumps from 0 to $u_f$ and continues to rise as flooding advances through the reservoir.
-A high mobility ratio leads to an early breakthrough, resulting in considerable oil being left unrecovered—an unfavorable scenario.
-A Moderate mobility ratio delays the breakthrough and improves sweep efficiency.
-A low mobility ratio causes a late breakthrough, enabling nearly complete oil recovery, marking it as the most advantageous scenario.
+On the right, oil recovery factors were calculated by integrating the oil rate ($1-u$) over time at the producer's location ($x=1$), with the slope representing oil production rate.
+Oil was produced at a constant rate across all cases until the water breakthrough occurred at different times: 0.463 for the low-mobility-ratio case, 0.828 for the base case, and 0.976 for the high-mobility-ratio case.
+Upon breakthrough, the water cut at the producer jumped from 0 to $u_f$ and continued to rise as flooding progresses through the reservoir.
+A high mobility ratio led to an early breakthrough, leaving significant oil unrecovered—an unfavorable scenario.
+A moderate mobility ratio delayed the breakthrough and improved sweep efficiency.
+A low mobility ratio caused a late breakthrough, enabling nearly complete oil recovery, making it the most advantageous scenario.

-Another thing to notice in Fig.\ref{fig:Sensitivity_M}b is that oil recovery is predicted until a dimensionless time of 1.2, extending beyond the training data's range of [0,1].
-The prediction is visually represented by the blue region in the figure, demonstrating the remarkable ability of PINNs to extrapolate or forecast once the underlying physics is well-learned by the model.
+Additionally, Figure.\ref{fig:Sensitivity_M}b demonstrated oil recovery predictions until a dimensionless time of 1.2, beyond the training data's range of [0,1].
+The blue region visually represents the remarkable extrapolation ability of PINNs to forecast outcomes once the model has effectively learned the underlying physics.